Lyinggod/lgs-item-viewer/README.md

 - **+**: Add a new tab row
 - **Tab Name**: The name of the tab as shown in the viewer.
 - **Folder Name**: The name of the folder, inside the _Item Viewer_ Folder that is associated with the tab.
-- **Hide**: Hides the tab from players.
-The tab name will have a ban icon next to it.
+- **Hide Tab**: Hides the tab from players.
+The tab name will have a ban icon next to it in GM view.
 - **Export Button**: Shows a dialog that contains the saved tab information.
 - **Import Button**: Creates a dialog that allowed the exported data to be pasted into.
 - **Tab Header**: Reveals a text field to add text or HTML that will appear at the top of the tab.